vishipayyallore/speaker-series-2024/1210_MSFT_Reactor_AI102_S17/README.md

 > 1. The Big Picture
 >    - Pre-requisites
 >    - Previous Session(s)
+>    - Microsoft Learn Module(s)
+> 1. Retrieval without RAG
+> 1. Retrieval Augmented Generation (RAG)
+>    - Key Components of RAG
+>    - Benefits of RAG
+>    - Example Workflow in Azure OpenAI
+>    - Use Cases
+> 1. Provision Azure Resources
+> 1. Upload Your Data
+> 1. Deploy AI Models
+> 1. Create an Index
+> 1. RAG with your data in Azure AI Studio
+> 1. RAG with your data in Postman
+> 1. Implement RAG with Azure OpenAI Service in `C#`
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/Swamy-s-Tech-Skills-Academy/learn-ai-102-code) of today's session for more details